eli-me/fancy-webgl-sparkles/README.md

 # Add Some Glitter And Sparks To Your Web Project!

 Unleash the power of the GPU!
-Use fancy-webgl-sparkles.js to spice up your website with this awesome webgl effect.
+Use fancy-webgl-sparkles.ts to spice up your website with this awesome webgl effect.
 ![](https://raw.githubusercontent.com/elisamuelps/fancy-webgl-sparkles/master/res/demo.gif)

 Please check the demo with the [documentation](https://fancy-webgl-sparkles.netlify.com) to get started.